Classic Bells > Soapy stuff > Liquid soap diluting, thickening

 Coco Glucoside is a mild non-ionic (no charge) detergent that Saranac reported worked well for thickening.
 (6) I have not tried it, so cannot share my experiences with this detergent.

 Some synthetic detergents do not thicken soap.
 I tested Sodium C14-16 Olefin Sulfonate, an anionic detergent.
 It had no effect on thickness.
-I also tested Polysorbate 80 and found it also did not thicken liquid soap.
+I also tested Polysorbate 80, a non-ionic detergent, and found it also did not thicken liquid soap.

 Method 3d.
 Thicken with NaOH (bar) soap